TypeRocket/docs/v5/models.md

 ## Fillable

-To make limit what fields can be saved without be explicitly set use the `$fillable` property.
+To limit the fields tht can be saved without being explicitly set, use the `$fillable` property.

 ```php
 class Doc extends Model